TEACHING ONLINE: MORE EFFICIENT & FLEXIBLE

 As an expert in adult education, you are aware of the challenges that adult learners face regularly.
 “A lack of time” is probably one of the most common reasons you hear from your students.
 How do you convince these people that e-learning is better for them than the traditional way of learning?

 Most of my learners quickly see that the courses I teach are directly relevant to their jobs.
-My online learners get personalised feedback and regular encouragement that refines their skills, and keeps them moving forward through their courses.
+My online learners get personalized feedback and regular encouragement that refines their skills and keeps them moving forward through their courses.
 I’m very aware of their challenges and obstacles, and I do everything I can to try and help them to achieve their goals.

 Another obstacle that I can think of is that adult learners, being more established in life, can be more resistant to change.
 Their maturity and life experiences they’ve had can lead many to be hesitant in accepting new ideas.
 Is there any truth in this, and if so, what advice do you give these individuals to overcome such hurdles?